penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 Example of usage:

-#### Converting the currency of expense index 1 to the Malaysian Ringgit using a custom exchange rate
+#### Converting the currency of an expense to the Malaysian Ringgit using a custom exchange rate
 ```
 Convert-Currency -e 1 -x MYR -r 1.35